roodai/TAC_AF_MasterThesis/README.md

 ColabFold https://github.com/sokrypton/ColabFold

 Input and output differ based on what method is used.
 The primary sequences used to make predictions are included in the sequences folder.
-In these analyses the .pdb files and a file containing pTM+ipTM scores are necessary, these are included in the results folder.
+In these analyses the ranked .pdb files and a file containing pTM+ipTM scores are necessary, these are included in the results folder.

 Regardless of method, AlphaFold2 runs are heavily seeded, reproductions from these sequences will produce somewhat different results than the ones included in this repository.

+#### Quality metrics

+The pTM+ipTM scores are

 #### PyMol
 PyMol is used to visualize, align and determine sequences and interfaces.
 Files of interest are loaded into the PyMol session.
 Commands are executed line by line in PyMols own terminal.
 Chains, with interfaces of interest are selected by selection commands.
 For MT16 2A4C, all results are loaded and the interfaces of antitoxins to chaperones are of interest.
 The interfaces are determined with the "within" command.